HunterECampbell/dotfiles/README.md

 ### Cloning the Dotfiles Repository

-Open up a new terminal with $SUPER + Q (This is the default binding, it will change to $Super + T once you use this custom setup.) $SUPER is the Windows key on Windows.
+Open up a new terminal with $SUPER + Q (This is the default binding, it will change to $SUPER + T once you use this custom setup.) $SUPER is the Windows key on Windows.

 > [!IMPORTANT]
 > You will need an internet connection to continue.
 Run `nmcli` to check that you are connected to the internet.

-First, go to your repos directory:
+First, create and go to your repos directory:

 ```
 mkdir -p ~/Development/repos
 cd ~/Development/repos
 ```

-Then, clone this repository to your home directory:
+Then, clone this repository to your repos directory:

 ```
 git clone https://github.com/HunterECampbell/dotfiles.git ~/dotfiles
 ```

-### Symlinking Dotfiles
+### Symlinked Dotfiles

 This repository uses symbolic links to manage dotfiles.
-This means the configuration files you edit will live in `~/Development/repos/dotfiles/`, and symlinks point from the dotfiles to their traditional locations (e.g., `~/.config`).
+This means the configuration files you edit will live in `~/Development/repos/dotfiles/`, and the symlinks will point from these dotfiles to their traditional locations (e.g., `~/.config`).
 Symlinks are automatically setup in the below script (`~/Development/repos/dotfiles/.config/scripts/run_setup_scripts.sh`).

 ### Running Setup Scripts